12. For loops

 sleep(300)

-In the code below, each number in the list is displayed.
+In the code below, each number in the list is displayed via a for-loop.

 from microbit import *